This topic answers questions about how you can use the edX mobile app on an Android smartphone or an iPhone to take edX courses.

 For example, you can use the edX app to answer multiple choice questions, but you cannot use it to draw molecules or design circuits.
 To complete problems that require complex actions, you must use a web browser.

 EdX recommends that you complete all of your graded assignments in a web browser on a computer.

 In the edX mobile app, you can do problems that you answer in one of these ways.

-Timed or proctored exams cannot be taken using the mobile app.
+You cannot take timed or proctored exams using the mobile app.